omicscodeathon/denguedrug/README.md

 ### Data Acquisition and Processing

 <p align="justify">
   The <a href="data/unprocessed_database_PubChem_651640/DENV2_PubChem_database_AID_651640_datatable.csv">bioactive dataset</a> obtained from PubChem consisted of imbalanced data from which 1/3 where active compounds and inactive compounds dominated the dataset as seen on the figure below.
-Using <a href="https://doi.org/10.1002/jcc.21707">PaDEL</a>, 1,444 molecular descriptors were generated, providing a mathematical representation of the compounds for QSAR modeling by converting chemical information about them into numerical values.
+Using <a href="https://doi.org/10.1002/jcc.21707">PaDEL</a>, 1,444 molecular descriptors were generated, providing a mathematical representation of the compounds for QSAR modeling via convertion of chemical information to numerical values.
 The dataset of 21,250 compounds was split into training, validation, and test sets as follows: <a href="data/Training Data.csv.zip">14,875 training data</a>, <a href="data/Test Data.csv">3,187 test data</a>, and <a href="data/External Data.csv">3,188 externally held data</a>.
-Applying a variance filter with a threshold of <b>0.1</b> reduced the number of descriptors from 1,444 to 684 filtering out descriptors with minimal variance, ensuring only the most informative features were retained for subsequent modeling.
+Applying a variance filter with a threshold of <b>0.1</b> reduced descriptors from 1,444 to 684 filtering out descriptors with minimal variance, to ensure only the most informative features were withheld for posterior modeling.
 </p>
 <p align="center">
   <br>